CloudLabs-MOC/CloudLabs-SEED/Network Security/Virtual Private Network/VPN/VPN.md

 interested in the tunneling part of the VPN (without the crypto part), they should use the VPN Tunneling Lab, instead of this one.

-Lab Environment.
-This lab has been tested on our pre-built Ubuntu 20.04 VM, which can be downloaded from the SEED website.
-We need to use theopensslpackage in this lab.
-The package includes the header files, libraries, and commands.
-The package was already installed in our pre-built VM image.
+Lab Environment.You can perform the lab exercise on the SEED VM provided by the Cloudlabs.

 ### 2 Lab Tasks